seancorfield/honeysql/doc/clause-reference.md

-Some databases, including MySQL, support `:limit` and `:offset` for paginated queries, other databases support `:offset` and `fetch` for that (which is ANSI-compliant and should be preferred if your database supports it).
+Some databases, including MySQL, support `:limit` and `:offset` for paginated queries, other databases support `:offset` and `:fetch` for that (which is ANSI-compliant and should be preferred if your database supports it).
 All three expect a single SQL expression: